The Story of How Michael Douglas and Catherine Zeta-Jones Fell in Love

 "I thought my dad was a pancake maker," she told the magazine.
 "I didn't know he was an actor.
 Honestly."

 By 2009, however, the family was back in the U.S. and living in Bedford, New York.
-The constant hounding by the paparazzi certainly took its toll, particularly when the family was in the big city.
+The constant hounding by the paparazzi certainly took its toll.

 "I hated it," Carys said about living in Manhattan.
 "I used to get really upset.
 They would jump on the subway and sit right in front of me.
 I was, like, 6.
 I was confused."